Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Lignite (TFC) Lignite (Low-grade coal) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Basalt Hint Large, flat deposits.
+Lignite (TFC) Lignite (Low-grade coal) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Basalt pebble in Shale rock Large, flat deposits.
 Fuel.

-Bituminous Coal (TFC) Bituminous Coal (Mid-grade coal) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Basalt Hint Large, flat deposits.
+Bituminous Coal (TFC) Bituminous Coal (Mid-grade coal) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Basalt pebble in Claystone rock Large, flat deposits.
 Better fuel.

 Also see Diamond Vein (GT) under Gems for more Coal/Graphite.